ag-grid/ag-blog-content/grid/add-delete-rows-pinned-row/angular/README.md

-# AG Grid Add/Delete Rows with Pinned Row - Angular
+# AG Grid Add/Delete Rows with Pinned Row - Angular TypeScript

 This demo shows how to implement a data entry form using AG Grid's pinned row feature in Angular with TypeScript.
 Users can add new rows by filling in the top row.